-7.14.
-Noise levels at facades in close proximity to Ford Lane and the primary access road are in the low to medium risk categories of the Acoustics Ventilation and Overheating (AVO) guidance.
+6.15.
+Noise levels place facades in close proximity to Yapton Road and the primary site access road in the low to medium categories of the Acoustics Ventilation and Overheating (AVO) guidance.

-7.15.
-All other facades which are either sufficiently screened or far away enough from Ford Lane and the primary access roads are in the negligible to low risk categories.
+6.16.
+All other facades which are either sufficiently screened or far away enough from Yapton Road and the primary access road are in the negligible to low risk categories.

-7.16.
-A Level 2 Overheating assessment is recommended for parts of the site which are in the medium risk category as defined by the Level 1 site risk assessment.
-Facades which fall within the medium risk category are shown in Appendix E of this report.
+6.17.
+In these circumstances a Level 2 Overheating assessment is recommended for parts of the site which fall within the medium risk category as per the Level 1 site risk assessment.
+Facades at the site which fall within the medium risk category are shown in Appendix E of this report.

-7.17.
+6.18.
 The strategy to provide thermal comfort and suitable internal noise levels will be developed further as part of the detailed design of the site.